pitfail/pitfail-reports/report3/domain.rst

 .. figure:: figures/domain/trading3.png
     :width: 90%

-    :label: How cash moves when trading.
+    :label:`trading3` How cash moves when trading.

 (In the code, there is no object called Cash, rather it is an attribute of Portfloio; but it is helpful to show it as such for the domain model).